Subscription Modal Banner

 1. Go to the RDO with jurisdiction over your residential address and tell the BIR officer that you'll be applying for a TIN under EO 98.

-2. Submit the TIN number requirements.
+2. Submit the TIN requirements.

 3. Wait for the officer to finish the processing of your TIN.